YifeiDeng123/cse15l-lab-reports/LR4.md

 Finally, I pressed the key &lt;esc&gt; to return to the normal mode and typed ":wq" to save and exit the vim.
 ## Step 8: Run the tests, demonstrating that they now succeed
 <br>![Image](TestSuc.png)
-<br> To rerun the test, I pressed the up arrow key to retrieve my command history of "bash.sh".
+<br> To rerun the test, I pressed the up arrow key to retrieve my command history of "bash test.sh".
 Then I pressed the &lt;enter&gt; key to run the test.
 Now both tests passed.
 ## Step 9: Commit and push the resulting change to your Github account
 <br>![Image](status.png)<br>
 Firstly, I typed "git status" to check the status of my file.
 As we can see, the ListExamples.java has been modified.